zwChan/Clinical-Text-Mining/README.md

    run `java -cp Clinical-Text-Mining-0.0.1-SNAPSHOT-jar-with-dependencies.jar:/data/ra/stanford-corenlp-3.6.0-models.jar  com.votors.umls.BuildTargetTerm` in terminal. and it will create a index table from UMLS database

 5. (Instead of using Mysql, use Solr for fuzzy matching.
-More complicated, not recommended) Then export the test data  using sql:
+More complicated but faster, not recommended) Then export the test data  using sql:
    ```
-    select CUI, AUI, STR from MRCONSO
+    select a.cui,a.aui,a.sab,a.str,b.str from mrconso a, mrconso b
-        where LAT = 'ENG'
+    where a.cui=b.cui and b.TS='P' and b.STT='PF' and b.ISPREF='Y' and a.lat = 'ENG' and a.lat = 'ENG'
         limit 10000  -- No limit if you want to use all the umls terms
         into outfile 'your-path/first_10000.csv'
         fields terminated by ','